 The United States Mint’s new Liberty Coin Series

 Have you ever wondered which image appears the most often on precious metal bullion coins?
 The clear winner in that category must be America’s Lady Liberty.
 Not only did Lady Liberty appear in various ways on a whole range of gold coins that were minted by the United States Mint before 1933 (Liberty Gold Dollars, Liberty Half and Quarter Eagles, Saint Gaudens Double Eagles, Liberty Double Eagles and Liberty Eagles), she also appeared on pre-1933 silver coins like on the Walking Liberty Dollars.
-Today, Lady Liberty’s smile features prominently on American Gold Eagles, American Silver Eagles and even American Platinum Eagles.
+Today, Lady Liberty’s smile features prominently on American Gold Eagles, American Silver Eagles, American Platinum Eagles and American Palladium Eagles.
 This year, a new commemorative gold coin will show the newest interpretation of Lady Liberty.

 The 99.99% pure gold coin (24 karat gold) will be released by the United States Mint in April and it will depict Lady Liberty as a black woman with a crown of stars above her on the obverse side.
 The collectible gold coin is struck in high relief with a proof finish at the West Point branch of the US Mint.
 The coin is officially referred to as the 2017 American Liberty 225th Anniversary Gold Coin.
 It has a gold weight of 1 oz and a $100 face value and will be the first in a series.